Nodragem/Eyetracking-Analysis-tools/README-EDF2ASC.txt

+To convert EDF files to a HDF5 file, you will need the edf2asc.exe provided by Eyelink.

+Here the help output of the software, in case you have specific requirement.

 USAGE: edf2asc.exe  [options] <input .edf file>
 OPTIONS: -p <path> writes output with same name to <path> directory
          -p *.<ext> writes output of same name with new extension